All Episodes

 It's because they don't think Obama's a shoe-in either.

-With all these seeming victories that the left is piling up.
+With all these seeming victories that the left is piling up, where's the happiness that goes along with it?

-Where is the uh the contentment?
+Where is the contentment?

-And where's the parties?
+Where's the parties?

 Where are the good times?

-In other words, why are these people so ticked off in the midst of what they try to tell us each day is an overwhelming Obama success.
+In other words, why are these people so ticked off in the midst of what they try to tell us each day is an overwhelming Obama success?

 Why?